Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-\begin{rem}[Media and small-cancellation parameters] Note that the standard diagram depends only on the endpoints of the geodesics $\alpha,\beta,\gamma$.
-Just as it is usual in CAT(0) cube complexes to homotop geodesics, fixing their endpoints, in order to minimize the area of diagrams, here we are not married to particular geodesics, just to square-homotopy classes rel endpoints.
+\begin{rem}[Media and small cancellation parameters] The standard diagram depends only on the endpoints of the geodesics $\alpha,\beta,\gamma$.
+Just as it is usual in CAT(0) cube complexes to homotop geodesics, fixing their endpoints, in order to minimize the area of diagrams, here we are not married to particular geodesics, just to square-homotopy classes relative to their endpoints.
 In particular, if $\alpha\beta\gamma$ bounds a disc diagram in $X$, then $D$ is a tripod.
 When $\mathcal I=\emptyset$, Theorem~\ref{thm:strebel_cubical_small_can} just says: any three $0$--cubes in a CAT(0) cube complex determine a geodesic tripod.

 More generally, as illustrated by Figure~\ref{fig:classification}, Theorem~\ref{thm:strebel_cubical_small_can} should be interpreted as saying that the vertices of the triangle have a ``median'' which is either a vertex or a cone-cell, and there is a geodesic triangle connecting the given three points, each of whose sides passes within a wall-piece of the ``median''.
 In other words, given $0$-cells $a,b,c\in\cay(X^*)$, the ``convex hulls'' of the three possible pairs mutually coarsely intersect.